-For instance, if you find a queen size mattress under $400, it typically means they’re using older technology or using cheaper materials.
+For instance, if you find a queen size mattress under $500, it typically means they’re cutting corners or using cheaper materials.
 Which means you’ll likely end up paying for it elsewhere – such as by getting low quality sleep.
-Ask questions, if the sales rep can’t answer the questions or doesn’t know avoid the mattress.

 It’s true a mattress can feel like a big investment, but you can also think about price this way: If you buy a $1,000 mattress, only sleep on it for 300 days out of the year, and own it for 7 years, you’re paying $0.48 a day to get a great night’s sleep.
 Your morning coffee costs more than that, and quite frankly, many people would need less coffee if they got better sleep.